 Note: Today I’m featuring a guest post from Sarah Von Bargen, who writes about travel (and many other things) at the excellent lifestyle blog Yes and Yes.
-Keep an eye on her Radio Yes podcast, where she and I will chat about long-term travel in an upcoming episode.
 Here, Sarah shares four key tips for volunteering overseas:

 There are lots of great reasons to volunteer while you’re traveling: You can work alongside locals, earn a bit of good karma or just have something to do other than sunbathe and look at ruins.
 Finding the right program isn’t always easy.
 After 25 countries and eight different volunteer programs, here are a few of the tips that I’ve picked up along the way.

 1. Decide what you want out of the experience

 Are you volunteering as a cheap-o way of finding accommodation?
 Do you want work experience?
 Are you really, genuinely concerned about the plight of the star-bellied sneetch?
 Or are you looking to hook up with a cute, dreadlocked idealist with an adjective for a name?
 Valid reasons, all.
 Once you’ve sussed out your motivation, it’ll be easier to find a program that’s right for you.

 If you’re more concerned about the cheap lodging, it’s easy to find work-for-lodging exchanges with just about any hostel in the world.
 Just pop round and ask at the front desk what their policies are.